Skip to main content

 Get started

-See build and runtime paths for prerequisites and the dashboard build, and run as a service to keep Skulk running across reboots.
+See build and runtime paths for the manual development setup, Node doctor to audit a node at any time, and run as a service to keep Skulk running across reboots.

 2. Open the dashboard (default http://localhost:52415), pick a model, and launch it.
+The supported catalog comes from Skulk's TUF-verified external model-card registry; each card identifies one exact selectable artifact.
 Skulk places it across the cluster and starts serving when it is ready.

 3. Call the OpenAI-compatible endpoint at /v1/chat/completions with any client that speaks that format.
 The API guide walks through a first request step by step, from placement to first token.